RF Guru

 Why Most RX Antennas Excel at DX

-The EchoTracer2 is a rugged, wideband E-field (e-probe) receive antenna covering ~10 kHz to 200 MHz, with best performance from 160 m through 2 m.
+The EchoTracer is a rugged, wideband E-field (e-probe) receive antenna covering 10 kHz to 1.5 GHz, with best performance from 160 m through 2 m.
+Default wideband HF setup: a 1 m RVS whip with top-loading hat for an excellent result from 10 kHz to 200 MHz (HF focus at ~3–5 m height).
 It’s miniwhip-class but with upgraded RF design, FM-notch filtering, integrated surge/ESD protection, and professional-grade mechanics for outdoor reliability.

 Included